NuclearCookie/PlatformDevSlides/course2/cross_platform_programming.md

 **Exercise:**
 Write a simple program that accepts the following syntax:
 `myprogram --backend="xx_renderer"`

 You support a green console renderer and a red console renderer.
 The program's output should be:

 `Look mom!
 I'm colored text!`

 Implement those backends using virtuality.

 ### Advantages of using virtuality

 * Switch backends from command line ( or launcher )
-* Clear code structure Base > Backend 1 or Base > Backend 2
+* Clear code structure Base > Backend1 or Base > Backend2

 ## Drawbacks of using virtuality